• Home

 It’s what we did and we had a blast visiting 20+ countries and 4 continents over the last 2 years.
 We also got to live in London for 10 months, a city we thought we could never afford, on just one salary between 4 people.

 This week we’re buying a house, in a beautiful village in a European country, where we’ll wake to birdsong and green meadows, and still, we don’t seem to have a job.
-We’ll still travel for at least half of the year, but we’ll have somewhere to call home when we need it. ( This fell through unfortunately, but it’s still not off the table)
+We’ll still travel for at least half of the year, but we’ll have somewhere to call home when we need it.
+(This fell through unfortunately, our eventual farm was a different one, in another country)

 Things have changed for us, we’re happier, more at peace and more connected as a family.
 We’ve changed and so has our outlook.